atulrautray/flask-app/readme.md

 * Find ways to minimize size of image (try --no-cache??)

+### Password in build-and-deploy.sh

+*  Does minikube/kubernetes look for docker images locally??
+Docker password is exposed(!) in shell script to push to dockerhub.

 ### kube.conf Permission Denied

 * Unable to run minikube cluster because default kube.conf path permissions.
 Set $KUBECONFIG to a different config file as a workaround.

+### What is the Kubeconfig file?
+What are contexts?

+* The kubeconfig file is a configuration file used by the command-line tool kubectl to connect to a Kubernetes cluster.
+It is a JSON or YAML file that contains information such as the API server endpoint, the authentication method and credentials, and the default namespace.
+Contexts is a combination of cluster, user and namespace.

 ### Running Pods on Control Plane